 As the second son of King Henry VII, young Henry was not expected to become King of England and so he was sent to Eltham Palace to be raised with his sisters.
 While at Eltham, Henry would have most likely had constant contact with his mother, Elizabeth of York.

 When you consider Henry’s relationship with women in his life one must wonder if he was constantly on the search for a woman like his own mother.
 Elizabeth of York had a great influence on her son and may have helped educate her children during her lifetime.

-Born at Greenwich Palace on the 28th of June 1491, Henry Tudor was the third child and second son of King Henry VIII and Elizabeth of York.
+Born at Greenwich Palace on the 28th of June 1491, Henry Tudor was the third child and second son of King Henry VII and Elizabeth of York.
 His parents marriage had put an end to decades of fighting between the Yorks and Lancasters in what we know as the Wars of the Roses.

 For the most part, Henry’s childhood would have been idyllic, but not without occasional bits of drama.
 The fact that Henry’s father claimed the throne on the battlefield against Richard III did not sit well with supporters of the Lancasters…and for that matter the Yorks were not pleased either.

 In 1487, a young man named Lambert Simnel was coerced to play the part of Edward Plantagenet, Earl of Warwick to raise arms against the new Tudor king, Henry VII.
 At the same time, the real Edward Plantagenet was sitting in the Tower of London.
 It did not take long before Simnel was discovered as a pretender.

 This would not be the last time that Henry VII gave a title to his second son in an attempt to show control.